 Example 1: Two similar triangles

-Note how the (corresponding) angles of the two triangles are exactly the same.
-Can you figure out what the relation is between their corresponding sides?
+Note how the (corresponding) angles of the two triangles are the same.
+Can you figure out what the relationship is between their corresponding sides?

 Example 2: Two similar pentagons